Italy Landmarks

 Michelangelo painting Creation of AdamMichelangelo Painitng 'Creation of Adam'

-These buildings are located in Vatican City, which belongs to the Vatican State, the smallest country in the world, which is located in the heart of Rome and most tourists will see these famous attractions when they visit Italy, so we added them to this listing.
+These buildings are located in Vatican City, which belongs to the Vatican State, the smallest country in the world.
+Vatican City is located in the heart of Rome and most tourists will see these famous attractions when they visit Italy, so we added them to this listing.

 Italy Landmarks | Useful Resources

 • Parco Archeologico del Colosseo.
 "The Roman Forum."
 ParcoColosseo.
-Last Accessed 16 August 2023
+Last accessed 29 September 2024

 More Popular Pages